cfpb/design-manual/guides/accessible-interfaces.md

 #### Give users ample time to interact with content

-Ideally, you should not use time limits.
+You should not use time limits.

 </div>

 <div class="content-67 content-last">

-For those cases where that is unavoidable:
+For cases in which time limits are unavoidable:

 - Allow users to turn off or extend the time limit to at least 10 times the default setting.
 - Warn users at least 20 seconds before a time limit expires and enable a time extension with a simple action, such as pressing the space bar.
-- If a user needs to log in again after a time limit, make sure there is no loss of data.
+- If a user needs to log in again after a time limit, make sure that there is no loss of data.

 </div>